Applications, Permits, Notifications

 The OCD contact by which interested parties may obtain information, submit comments, and request to be placed on a facility-specific mailing list for future notices is Leigh Barr, Administrative Permitting Supervisor, 505-795-1722, LeighP.Barr@emnrd.nm.gov.
 The OCD mailing address is 1220 South St. Francis Drive, Santa Fe, New Mexico, 87505.
 The OCD will accept comments and statements of interest regarding the discharge permit application and will create a facility-specific mailing list for persons who wish to receive future notices.

-Discharge Permit Application – ETC Texas Pipeline, LTD, Jal #3 Gas Plant (8/21/2023)
+Draft Discharge Permit – ETC Texas Pipeline, LTD, Jal #3 Gas Plant (8/21/2023)

 The New Mexico Oil Conservation Division (OCD), Environmental Bureau, has reviewed a discharge permit application for ETC Texas Pipeline, LTD, Jal #3 Gas Plant.
 The discharge permit application was deemed administratively complete on 8/21/2023.
-Subsection E of 20.6.2.3108 NMAC requires the below information be posted on OCD’s website and sent to those persons on a general and facility-specific list maintained by OCD.

 ETC Texas Pipeline, LTD owns and operates the Jal #3 Gas Plant located in Section 33, Township 24 South, Range 37 East in Lea County (32.173543°N, 103.174206°W).
 The Plant processes and treats natural gas of up to 100 million standard cubic feet per day and 800 barrels per day of condensate which is sold to various oil and gas operators.
 All wastes (e.g., sludges, pigging waste, solids entrained in process streams, rainwater, spent amine, spent TEG, and used oil) are manifested or tracked with an appropriate contractor for transportation and disposal.
-All liquids utilized at the facility are stored in dedicated above ground or below-grade storage tanks prior to offsite disposal or recycling at an OCD approved site.
+All liquids utilized at the facility are stored in dedicated above ground or below-grade storage tanks prior to offsite disposal or recycling at an approved site.
 All storage tanks are within properly engineered secondary containments.
 Groundwater most likely to be affected is at a depth of approximately 80 feet below ground surface and total dissolved solids (TDS) can range from 320 milligrams per liter (mg/l) to 20,200 mg/l.

-Based on the submitted discharge permit application, OCD has prepared a draft permit for the Bravo Dome CO2 Plant (East).
+Based on the submitted discharge permit application, OCD has prepared a draft permit for the Jal #3 Gas Plant.
 The OCD contact by which interested persons may obtain information, submit comments, request to be placed on an OCD created facility-specific mailing list for future notices, request a copy of the draft permit, and request a public hearing is Leigh Barr, (505) 795-1722, LeighP.Barr@emnrd.nm.gov with mailing address 1220 South St. Francis Drive, Santa Fe, New Mexico, 87505.

 The OCD will accept comments and statements of interest regarding the discharge permit application and the draft permit; prior to ruling on any proposed discharge permit, the Director shall allow a period of at least thirty (30) days after the date of publication of this notice, during which interested persons may submit comments and/or request in writing that OCD hold a public hearing.
 Note, all comments will be considered.